UNDERAGE

 people of all ages, less than 2% of the annual cost

 of alcohol use by youth alone.
-According to

 the Bureau of Alcohol, Tobacco and Firearms,